 Iron deficiency has been linked to hair loss in several studies.
 As the body ages, it can become more difficult for it to obtain the iron it needs from foods.
 The deficiency can then lead to thinner hair.
 Interestingly, a Vitamin C deficiency can contribute to the iron deficiency.
 This is because, without enough Vitamin C, the absorption of iron from foods such as red meat becomes more difficult.

 There are a great number of nutrients that play a part in thinning hair in older women.
 In addition to iron and Vitamin C, getting enough magnesium, B vitamins, selenium, niacin and zinc is important.
-Most deficiencies can easily be helped with a diet change or nutritional supplements.
-Nutrafol is one of those supplements that contains Vitamin C, Selenium and Zinc – among other things.
+Some deficiencies can be helped with a diet change or nutritional supplements.
+Nutrafol is a supplement that contains Vitamin C, Selenium and Zinc – among other things.

 Stress Can be a Factor with Thinning Hair in Older Women